Feeding Your Baby

 1. Is my baby actually ready for food, or is this my idea?

 Some babies are grabbing at mom's food by five months.
-Others are completely disinterested when you offer them solid food at nine months.
-There is no rush
+Others are completely disinterested when you offer them solid food at six months.
+There is no rush on this.
+Discuss this with your pediatrician, but don't be concerned if your baby shows little interest in solid food.
+Introducing solid foods earlier than 17 weeks has been linked to eczema, allergies, and celiac disease.

-Besides, when parents pressure kids to eat, it erodes their natural self-regulation and may cause later weight-management issues.
+When parents pressure kids to eat, it erodes their natural self-regulation and causes food issues, from pickiness to weight-management.
 It's good to get clear right from the start that your child is in charge of how much food she takes into her body.
 Your job is just to make sure that what she's offered is healthy.

 This is worth some thought, and every family will make different decisions, regarding questions like whether organic food is worth the cost, and how long you want to wait before introducing sweets.